 Before you spend, check the category to see what’s in there.
 Don’t look at your checking account balance—that doesn’t tell you anything about what these dollars are for.
 You need the budget for that.

 When you get paid next, first budget to cover that overspending.
 It’s worth mentioning that if you’re in this situation, you should strive to spend as little as possible—only spend what’s absolutely necessary.
+Those little cheap treats you buy impulsively to cheer yourself up are only a temporary cure.
+Let that money add up to something more significant.

 Repeat steps #4 and #5.